Asmaa933/SketchPad/DESIGN_PATTERNS.md

 ### **Singlton Pattern**:-

-I used Singlton to ensure that I have only one isnstance of CachingManager
+To ensure that I have only one isnstance of CachingManager

 ### **State Pattern**:-

-I used State to let the view controllers know there is changes in state and they should render or do something
+To let the view controllers know there is changes in state and they should render or do something

 ### **Chain of Responsibility**:-

-passing chain of handlers from subview -> viewController -> viewModel and then make process in the viewModel.
+Passing chain of handlers from subview -> viewController -> viewModel and then make process in the viewModel.